manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/intro-deinstall/intro-deinstall.md

 For example -

 ```
-$ /opt/oracle/product/21c/dbhome_1/deinstall
+$ /u01/app/oracle/product/23.4.0/dbhome_1/deinstall
 ```

 The path may differ depending on the system you are using.

 If the database software in Oracle home is not running for any reason (let's say, due to an unsuccessful installation), then `deinstall` cannot determine the configuration.
 You must provide all the configuration details either interactively or in a response file.
 A response file contains configuration values for Oracle home that `deinstall` uses.

-> **Note:** If you have a standalone Oracle Database on a node in a cluster, and if multiple databases have the same Global Database Name (GDN), then you cannot use `deinstall` to remove only one database.
+> **Note**: If you have a standalone Oracle Database on a node in a cluster, and if multiple databases have the same Global Database Name (GDN), then you cannot use `deinstall` to remove only one database.

 The location of the `deinstall` log files depends on the number of Oracle homes on the host.
 For a single Oracle home, `deinstall` removes the *oraInventory* folder and saves the log files in the */tmp* directory.

 ### For multiple Oracle homes

-If the host contains more than one Oracle home, then the `deinstall` command responds as follows:
+If the host contains more than one Oracle home, then the `deinstall` command functions as follows:

  - Does not delete the inventory location
  - Saves the log files in the *oraInventory* folder
- - Removes the details of Oracle home, for example *OraDB21Home1*, from the `inventory.xml` file
+ - Removes details of the Oracle home from where you run `deinstall`, for example *OraDB23Home1*, from the `inventory.xml` file

 If you have removed all other Oracle homes from your host, then `deinstall` deletes the inventory directory also.